raheemadamboev/pin-lock-compose/README.md

 ```
 # Implementation

-To add PinLock screen, add the PinLock composable to your compose area:
+To add Pin Lock screen, add the `PinLock` composable to your compose area:
 ```kotlin
 PinLock(
   title = { pinExists ->